qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/raster.rst

   if ident.isValid():
     print ident.results()

-The ``results`` method in this case returs a dictionary, with band indices as keys, and band values as values.
+The ``results`` method in this case returns a dictionary, with band indices as keys, and band values as values.

 ::